Pattern RoundUp – 10 Easy Patterns to Start Sewing Clothing

 Imagine Gnats – Bess Top

-This pattern is a shirt or a dress, has fantastic details!
+This pattern is a shirt or a dress, has incredible details!
 Finding your size, cutting layout, notches, seam allowance, transferring markings, Y-seams, bias tape.
 This pattern is also ideal for woven OR knit fabrics!
 Same with the Juba Shorts, great design!!

 Debbie Brooke – My Dress